LucidtechAI/cradl-docs/docs/reference/restapi.md

 ### 2023-01-02

-- Added `warmStortConfig` to `POST /models/:id/trainings`.
+- Added `warmStartConfig` to `POST /models/:id/trainings`.
 Use this parameter to specify which `trainingId` to continue training from.
 - Added support for nested output for `/predictions`.

 ### 2022-10-13